nekernel-org/nekernel/dev/ZKA/Docs/SPECIFICATION.md

 ===================================

 - Capable of booting from a network drive.
-- Loads a PE file which is the kernel.
+- Loads a PE file which is the Kernel.
 - Sanity checks, based on the number of sections.
 - Handover compliant.
 - Does check for a valid partition (useful in the case of recovering)